freeCodeCamp/freeCodeCamp/README.md

 - A [forum](https://forum.freecodecamp.org) where you can usually get programming help or project feedback within hours.
 - A [YouTube channel](https://youtube.com/freecodecamp) with free courses on Python, SQL, Android, and a wide variety of other technologies.
 - A [technical publication](https://www.freecodecamp.org/news) with thousands of programming tutorials and articles about math and computer science.

+> #### [Join the community here](https://www.freecodecamp.org/signin).

+### Communication
+Our community has both official and unofficial platforms for communication

+Officially supported chatrooms

+- A [forum](https://forum.freecodecamp.org) where you can usually get programming help or project feedback within hours.

 - A [chat server](https://chat.freecodecamp.org/home) where you can hang out and talk with developers and people who are learning to code.

-> #### [Join the community here](https://www.freecodecamp.org/signin).
+- A [discord channel](https://discord.gg/KVUmVXA) where you can usually socialize with other people learning how to code.

+- A [reddit subreddit](https://www.reddit.com/r/FreeCodeCamp/) where you can make and read post related to topics like learning how to code and getting a job as a developer.

+Unofficially supported chatrooms

+- Slack where you can usually find unofficial freeCodeCamp groups online.

 ### Reporting Bugs and Issues